Warcraft (film): Critical response

 Geoff Berkshire of Variety criticized the film's attempts at adapting a source material with "inherent ridiculousness" with regard to how the original game series was not meant to have a very deep narrative: "[I]t's an unwaveringly earnest film that never owns up to exactly how campy every character, every conflict and every new realm truly is."
 A.A.
 Dowd of The A.V.
 Club wrote that, "To watch Warcraft is never to be transported, but to wade through a thick morass of mythology, exposition, gaudy light-show effects, half-assed character development, and formulaic franchise groundwork," while describing director/cowriter Duncan Jones as "a talented sci-fi fabulist who's fallen screaming into the same CGI abyss that consumed Peter Jackson during his unfortunate Hobbit cycle."
 Helen O'Hara, reviewing for British GQ, stated that although the film itself is a "strong adaptation" of Warcraft, the script diminishes the film's impact: "The problem is that it just can't escape those cod-fantasy roots.
 There are too many mysterious proper nouns being thrown into conversation and at least 12 major characters competing for space … [W]e're zipping from one to another here so quickly that they only have time for the most portentous, and sometimes clichéd, dialogue."

 Sheri Linden of The Hollywood Reporter gave the film a positive review, citing the performances and story as highlights.
 Brian Truitt of USA Today also praised the acting, particularly Kebbell's performance as Durotan.
 "Kebbell's performance showcases the nuances of a father gripped by the no-win situation of having no home and his family in constant danger."
 Truitt also stated that he found it was not necessary for viewers of the film to have prior knowledge of the Warcraft series to enjoy the film.

+Stephanie Zacharek of Time singled out Patton's performance as Garona as one of the film's stronger elements, writing that Patton had one of the film's largest roles and gave a more nuanced performance than the surrounding spectacle allowed, although she also noted that the character's prosthetic fangs affected Patton's line delivery.
+Richard Lawson of Vanity Fair, by contrast, argued that the film's large cast and shifting plotlines left characters such as Garona underdeveloped, saying that the actors were forced to build characters from scattered material.